Finkch/resume/resume.md

 ## Leadership & Extracurriculars

 **Executive Member – UBC Astronomy Club**
+*University of British Columbia* | January 2022 – May 2024

 * Organised and lead campus stargazing events.
 * Performed recruitment and onboarding for new members.